 Have Jack Speak at Your Event

-Jack Sacco is in demand as an accomplished public speaker who lectures widely throughout the United States and abroad.
+Jack Sacco is in demand as an accomplished writer, composer, and public speaker who lectures widely throughout the United States and abroad.
 His speaking engagements have taken him to San Francisco, Chicago, New York, Los Angeles, San Diego, Houston, Dallas, San Antonio, Memphis, New Orleans, St. Louis, Boston, and Washington DC, to name a few.
 He has lectured at Yale University, the University of Notre Dame, USC, UCLA, the University of Texas, Texas Tech University, and Auburn University as well as other colleges and conferences throughout the nation.

 Internationally, he has spoken in London, Vienna, Rome, and Croatia.
 In addition, he was also chosen to give a special presentation before the Royal Families of Europe.